IBM-Cloud/terraform-provider-ibm/website/docs/r/database.html.markdown

 The `ibm_database` resource can be imported using the `ID`.
 The ID is formed from the `CRN` (Cloud Resource Name) from the **Overview** page of the Cloud Database instance.
 It can be found under the heading **Deployment Details**
 * CRN is a 120 digit character string of the form: `crn:v1:bluemix:public:databases-for-postgresql:us-south:a/4ea1882a2d3401ed1e459979941966ea:79226bd4-4076-4873-b5ce-b1dba48ff8c4::`

+The `region` parameter must be set for the IBM provider in `provider.tf` to be the same as the ICD service `location(region)`.
+If not specified it will default to `us-south`.
+A `terraform refresh/apply` of the data_source will fail if the ICD instance is not in the same region as specified for the provider or its alias.

 ```
 $ terraform import ibm_database.my_db <crn>